 The basic concept behind the camera harness is that it sits over the torso and both supports and secures a camera on the photographer’s chest.
 Look for an easy clip-on, clip-off system, Typically they employ a proprietary adaptor that screws into the tripod thread on the bottom of your camera.

-With a harness in place your camera will be safe, comfortably supported and easily accessible so you can do everything from hike hands-free through the mountains to work a long day as a wedding photographer.
+With a harness in place your camera will be safe, comfortably supported, and easily accessible so you can do everything from hiking hands-free through the mountains to working a long day as a wedding photographer.
 All without your back and neck getting too tired.

 You can expect all kinds of extras from a camera harness, with some offering add-on holsters for additional cameras or lenses and others stuffed with pockets for storing accessories like memory cards (opens in new tab) or a spare camera battery (opens in new tab).

 There’s a camera harness for every conceivable set-up, but choose wisely to make sure your top choice will work for you.
-Here we've included the best camera harnesses of all different types, including some dual-camera harnesses, so whatever kind of photographer you are there should be something here that helps you take the weight off and go hands-free.
+Here we've included the best camera harnesses of all different types, including some dual-camera harnesses, so you should be something here that helps you take the weight off and go hands-free.

 Need to carry two cameras?
 Or one camera and a pair of binoculars while on a wildlife trip?
 Essentially a regular harness and a side-holster, the CCS G3 is all about eschewing a camera backpack.
 By keeping the weight of one camera on the chest and another on the waist it feels balanced even when used with two heavy DSLRs, though it makes sense to keep the heaviest on the chest.
 It uses a clever twist and lock system with clasps rotating through 90º to be slotted in and out.
 The clasp fits to your camera’s tripod thread and thankfully also sports its own tripod thread.
 It’s thus easy to remove and replace a camera really quickly.
 We found it best to leave a camera strap on the chest-mounted camera, but remove it from the camera in the side-holster to avoid tangles.
 That slide holster can also be attached to the shoulder straps of a camera backpack, making the CCS G3 handy even on days when you decide not to actually use it.